Create a Custom Ruleset for Batch Inventory Input for Custom Quantity Types

 Step 5: Deploy and Use Your Custom Ruleset

-Submit your batch inventory input using the prepared payload.The system will generate events for each entity based on your preprocessing settings.Your custom ruleset will process the events, handling the custom quantity types and additional attributes as defined.
+Submit your batch inventory input using the prepared payload.The system will generate events for each based on your preprocessing settings.Your custom will the events, handling the custom quantity types and additional attributes as defined.